kamerontanseli/become-growth/posts/3-the-funnel.md

 ## Referral

 The cheapest form of marketing is referral.
 Turning your very own customers into marketers is a sure-fire way to rapidly scale your business.
-In order to referral marketing correctly you'll need a system in place to incentivize your users to share your product with friends.
+In order to do referral marketing correctly you'll need a system in place to incentivize your users to share your product with their friends.
 For example, Dropbox offered free storage space in return for their users tweeting about Dropbox.

 ## Revenue